user5423/ProAssignment/README.md

 So if your scan request is in "runningScans" you know execution was initated succesfuly.
 So come back later or view a pre-done scan in the "scan Reports" tab

 ## NOTE 1: If you didn't install it and you ran the nmap scan.

-You need to save the reports.json with an empty array []
+    Shutdown the server and copy the contents of backupreports.json to the reports.json

 ## NOTE 2: Node-nmap module no longer allows -sS and -sT parameters on the same scan.